 There are various types of material recorded by Centre researchers including media and transcripts that are based in different annotation traditions (language documentation, child language acquisition, language variation and so on), and we will be developing metadata systems that allow each of these to be adequately described for later retrieval.

-We plan to develop a metadata entry tool that will make it easier to write good descriptions in standard formats of files created by the CoE researchers.
+We plan to develop a metadata entry tool that will make it easier to write good descriptions in standard formats of files created by researchers.
 Currently we have ExSite9, a tool built by PARADISEC, and will explore if it can be a basis for future development.

-Finally, we want to encourage the use of a simple guide to each collection that includes contextual information about how the collection came into being, what purpose it was created for, what other material there is (academic articles about it etc.), metadata on the participants.
+Finally, we want to encourage the use of a simple guide to each collection that includes contextual information about how the collection came into being, what purpose it was created for, what other material there is (academic articles about it etc.), and metadata on the participants.
 See the example here: http://bit.ly/SouthEfate.